 - Tumors in the base of the skull

-Clinical trials are investigating proton therapy as a treatment for other cancers, such as:
+Clinical trials are investigation proton therapy as a treatment for a number of other types of cancer.

 In general, common side effects of proton therapy include: